Rishika1234-creater/Library-Management/statement.md

-# Project Statement – Library Management System

-## 1. Problem Statement
-In many small libraries and student communities, books are still managed manually.
-Maintaining records becomes difficult when there is no proper system to keep track of
-available books, issued books, and returned books.
-To solve this problem, I designed a simple console-based Library Management System
-that helps manage the basic operations of a library easily.

-## 2. Scope of the Project
-The project focuses on the following operations:

-- Adding new books to the library.
-- Displaying all available books.
-- Issuing a book to a user.
-- Returning an issued book.
-- Maintaining the quantity of each book.

-The scope is limited to basic inventory management and does not include advanced features
-like user login, fine calculation, or database storage.

-## 3. Target Users
-This system is mainly useful for:

-- Students.
-- Small libraries.
-- Teachers who manage books in classrooms.
-- Beginners learning Java and OOP concepts.

-## **4. High-Level Features**

-###  **a.
-Add Book**
-Allows the user to add a new book with its details.
-The book is stored in an ArrayList.

-###  **b.
-View Books**
-Displays all the books in the library along with ID, name, author, and available quantity.

-###  **c.
-Issue Book**
-Issues a book by checking availability and reducing its quantity.
-Shows proper messages like “Book issued” or “Book not available”.

-###  **d.
-Return Book**
-Returns a previously issued book and increases its quantity.

-## **5. Functional Requirements**
-- The system must allow adding at least one book.
-- The user must be able to view the list of books.
-- The system must allow issuing and returning books.
-- There must be a proper menu-driven workflow.

-  ## **6. Non-Functional Requirements**
-- **Usability:** Easy menu and simple input-output.
-- **Performance:** Fast execution using ArrayList.
-- **Error Handling:** Shows clear messages for invalid choices or unavailable books.
-- **Maintainability:** Code is divided into separate classes and is easy to update.
-## **7. Workflow (Simple Explanation)**
-1. User opens the program.
-2. Menu appears.
-3. User selects an option.
-4. System performs that operation.
-5. Menu appears again.
-6. User can exit anytime.

-## **8. System Modules**
-- **Book.java:** Represents the structure of a book.
-- **Library.java:** Handles add, view, issue, return operations.
-- **Utils.java:** Helps take input cleanly.
-- **Main.java:** Runs the menu-based system.

-## **9. Tools & Technologies Used**
-- Java
-- OOP Concepts
-- ArrayList
-- Scanner (for input)

-This document explains the core idea, features, and scope of the project in a simple and understandable way.
+# Library Management System – Project Statement

+## 🔹 Problem Statement
+Managing books in a library manually becomes difficult as the number of books and students increases.
+Tasks like adding new books, keeping track of availability, issuing books, and returning them can take a lot of time and often lead to mistakes.
+To solve this problem, we need a simple software system that can help librarians or students manage books efficiently.

+## 🔹 Scope of the Project
+The scope of this project includes developing a basic console-based Java application that helps manage a small library’s day-to-day operations.
+The system will allow the user to:
+- Add new books into the system
+- View all available books
+- Issue books to students
+- Return issued books
+- Maintain simple inventory count

+The project focuses on core functionalities and does not include advanced authentication, database integration, or GUI.
+However, the design will be modular so that new features can be added easily in the future.

+## 🔹 Target Users
+- Students who want to search or issue books
+- Librarians who want to maintain book records
+- Educational institutions with small internal libraries

+This system is ideal for academic environments where quick access and simple operations are needed.

+## 🔹 High-Level Features
+1. **Add Book Module** – Allows the user to add new books by providing ID, name, author, and quantity.
+2. **View Books Module** – Displays all books currently stored in the system.
+3. **Issue Book Module** – Decreases quantity when a user issues a book.
+4. **Return Book Module** – Increases quantity when a book is returned.
+5. **Simple Menu Navigation** – A user-friendly console interface for performing all actions.

+## 🔹 Additional Notes
+- The system follows Object-Oriented Programming concepts.
+- The design supports modularity, scalability, and easy maintainability.
+- Can be enhanced later with GUI or database storage.